-Venetian Pool Is a Must-Experience
+Venetian Pool Is a Must-Do in Coral Gables

-Venetian Pool was 20 minutes away from my childhood home in Miami.
+The Venetian Pool was 20 minutes away from my childhood home in Miami.
 It was too far to ride my bike and since my mom never learned to drive, I would take the bus.
 My best friend Sandi and I spent our summers here, jumping off the rocks, swimming across the lagoon, lounging on their beach area…eating hot dogs at the snack bar.
 It was paradise.

 My dad used to swim here all the time too, as part of the University of Miami’s swim team.
 Maybe that’s another reason I love it so much.